lambdina/mysh/README.md

 * [Contributors](https://www.github.com/NaadiQmmr/mysh#Contributors)

 ## Introduction
 The mysh project is a school project we had to do in our first year.
-Short description, it aims at acting like tcsh shell.
+Short description, it aims to acting like tcsh shell.

 ## Features
 * Basic command execution